-Cardiovascular – or aerobic – fitness pertains to the efficiency at which the heart and vascular system can deliver oxygenated blood to the working muscles.
-In any aerobic discipline – cycling, running, swimming – an athlete who can sustain a high output is said to have a ‘good engine’.
-That is: their heart is strong and it can pump a high volume of blood around the body.
-As McArdle (2001) says, ‘a large maximum cardiac output (stroke volume) distinguishes champion endurance athletes from well-trained athletes.’
+In any endurance discipline – road cycling, marathon rowing, or triathlon – an athlete who has a high aerobic threshold will be able to sustain output for protracted periods.
+That is, their heart is strong, and it can pump a high volume of blood around the body.
+As McArdle observes, ‘a large maximum cardiac output (stroke volume) distinguishes champion endurance athletes from well-trained athletes,’ (Exercise Physiology).

 Lean athletic physique